umitproject/openmonitor-desktop-agent/INSTALL.md

 Mac OS
 ----------------------------------------------------------
+0. You need XCode and development tools installed
 1. Download Python 2.7.
-It is isntalled by default on Mac OS.
+It is installed by default on Mac OS, check it.
+Probably you can skip.
-2. Download OpenMonitor Desktop Agent:
+2. Download OpenMonitor Desktop Agent: https://dl.dropbox.com/u/2859837/openmonitor-desktop-agent.zip
-3. tar jxvf openmonitor-desktop-agent.v0.1.tar.bz2
+3. Unzip openmonitor-desktop-agent.zip
 4. cd openmonitor-desktop-agent
-4. pip install -r requirements.txt
+4. pip install -r requirements.txt && pip install Twisted
 6. python bin/icm-agent
 7. You need to be registered at www.openmonitor.org
 8. You login with your credentials and your Agent will be sent information to the Aggregator.
 You're contribution to a better world!